 Election of 1840

-Harrison’s two-hour inauguration speech laid out the framework to repudiate the policies of Andrew Jackson and Martin Van Buren.
-His first priority was to re-establish the Bank of the United States.
-The Panic of 1837 happened due to the absence of a federal bank and the insignificance of the specie.
+The Panic of 1837 happened due to the absence of a federal bank and the insignificance of the species.
 Harrison planned on establishing a credit through paper currency.
-His second priority was to decrease the power of the executive branch by only using his veto power sparingly and thirdly he sought to reverse Jackson's Spoils System.
+His second priority was to decrease the power of the executive branch by only using his veto power sparingly, and thirdly, he sought to reverse Jackson's Spoils System.

 His final words were to his doctor but meant for the ears of his successor, John Tyler.
 "Sir, I wish you to understand the true principles of the government.
-I wish them carried out.
+I wish they carried it out.
 I ask nothing more."